Non-loose torus knots: Introduction

+We say a mountain range for a knot type that contains an infinite $\textsf{X}$ also has \dfn{wings} if there are other Legendrian representatives indicated by the grey region in Figure~\ref{fig-genericXwing}.
+See Theorem~\ref{leg58} for a description of a wing in a specific example and Definition~\ref{wingdef} and Theorem~\ref{merge} for the precise definition.

+We say a mountain range for a knot type that contains an infinite $\textsf{V}$ also has \dfn{diamonds} if there are other Legendrian representatives indicated in the grey region in Figure~\ref{fig-exceptionMR}.
+See Theorem~\ref{leg58} for a description of a wing in a specific example and Definition~\ref{rigorousdiamond} for the precise definition. \end{definition}

+We can now summarize the qualitative behavior of mountain ranges for non-loose torus knots. \begin{theorem} For all but one of the overtwisted contact structures supporting non-loose Legendrian $(p,q)$-torus knots, the mountain range for the non-loose representatives with $\tor=0$ will contain an infinite $\textsf{X}$, possibly with wings.
+If there are wings, their peaks have $\tb=pq$.
+There is an algorithm to determine which overtwisted contact structures support such non-loose knots, see Section~\ref{thealgorithm}.
+We call these mountain ranges \dfn{generic}.

+There exists one overtwisted contact structure for each $(p,q)$-torus knot where the classification of non-loose representatives is different, see Figure~\ref{fig-exceptionMR}.
+If $pq>0$, the contact structure $\xi_1$ will contain an infinite $\textsf{V}$, possibly with diamonds.
+If $pq<0$, then the contact structure $\xi_{|pq|-|p|-|q|}$ will contain an infinite $\textsf{X}$ with an extra Legendrian at the crossing point.
+We call these mountain ranges \dfn{exceptional}. \end{theorem} We note that the proof of this theorem follows directly from the algorithm in Section~\ref{thealgorithm} that classifies all non-loose Legendrian torus knots, and that algorithm is justified in Section~\ref{nonloosetorusknots}.

-However we observe the following about the wings.
+The number of peaks in the wings will depend on $(p,q)$ and decorated paths in the Farey graph from $\infty$ to $q/p$ and then to $0$, see Section~\ref{thealgorithm}.
+However, we observe the following about the wings.

-\begin{theorem} Given any positive integers $n$ and $m_1, \ldots, m_{n-1}$ there is some $(p,q)$--torus knot whose mountain range in some overtwisted contact structure has $2n$ peaks, and the distance between the $i^{th}$ and $(i+1)^{st}$ peak is at least $m_i$ (we label the peaks according to their distance from the infinite $\textsf{X}$). \end{theorem}
+\begin{theorem} Given any positive integers $n$ and $m_1, \ldots, m_{n-1}$ there is some $(p,q)$-torus knot whose mountain range of non-loose knots with $\tor=0$ in some overtwisted contact structure has $2n$ peaks, and the distance between the $i^{th}$ and $(i+1)^{st}$ peak is at least $m_i$ (we label the peaks according to their distance from the infinite $\textsf{X}$). \end{theorem}

-There exists one overtwisted contact structure for each $(p,q)$--torus knot where the classification of non-loose representatives is different, see Figure~\ref{fig-exceptionMR}.

-We note that it might be possible that for some $(p,q)$--torus knot, two or more of the mountain ranges shown in Figures~\ref{fig-genericXwing} and~\ref{fig-exceptionMR} occur in the same overtwisted contact structure.
-In which case the Legendrian knots depicted in each figure are never equivalent to those in another.
-In all our computed examples we see that this never occurs and conjecture that it never does.
+We note that it might be possible that the mountain range for some $(p,q)$-torus knot and some overtwisted contact structure consists of the union of more than one diagram shown in Figures~\ref{fig-genericXwing} and~\ref{fig-exceptionMR}.
+For example, a mountain range could contain two infinite $\textsf{X}$s.
+If this happens, then the Legendrian knots depicted in each figure are never equivalent to those in another.
+In all our computed examples, we see that this never occurs and conjecture that it never does.